cyberr0/vscode-projects-plus-todo-plus/readme.md

 ## Usage

-It adds 2 commands to the command palette:
+It adds 70commands to the command palette:

 ```js
 Projects: Todo // Open a file containing all your todo files aggregated into one